-I’m linking directly to the recipe, but I did make some minor changes (after picture).
+I’m linking directly to the recipe (link stopped working), but I did make some minor changes (after picture).

 Sour Cream Bran Muffins are big, soft and extremely moist as opposed to dense and chewy.
 However, they’re not cupcake-ish whatsoever.
 They’re bran muffins with mass appeal.
 Good for house guests, children, special occasions.
 Not particularly healthful, but they do have fiber.